PetteriSuonpaa/micro-machines-2/README.md

 ---
 ## ⚡ Overview

-This project was developed collaboratively, but Petteri contributed significantly to:

-- Main menu design and implementation

-- Boundaries implementation

-- Oil spill mechanics

 The game successfully replicates the core mechanics of the original Micro Machines game, and it is fully playable on Linux with SFML.